The Real Work Begins in the Privacy of Your Own Heart: A Case for Self-Compassion Before Self-Improvement

 Insight without follow-through fades.

-- What actually supports me?
+- What supports you?

-Data doesn’t replace intuition.
+Data does not replace intuition.
 It refines it.

 A Different Definition of Progress